Not all SEO is equal.

-While it may be easier to create one well-written piece of content and use this across your site or copy content from a competitor, search engines can recognise duplicate content and will sink your ranking accordingly.
+While it may be easier to create one well-written piece of content and use this across your site or copy content from a competitor, search engines can recognize duplicate content and will sink your ranking accordingly.

-Search engines like Google only want to display unique, relevant and high-quality content to users to answer their queries.
-Create pages that meet users needs and you’ll get a far better response.
+Search engines like Google only want to display unique, relevant, and high-quality content to users to answer their queries.
+Create pages that meet users’ needs, and you’ll get a far better response.

 Alternatively, rather than using duplicate content, some black hat SEO practitioners may engage in article spinning.
 This involves using software to take a piece of content and rephrase it, turning it into a ‘new’ and ‘unique’ piece.

-While this can save time and is harder to detect as plagiarism, the end result is often difficult to read and unappealing to users.
+While this can save time and is harder to detect as plagiarism, the result is often difficult to read and unappealing to users.

 Doorway or gateway pages are crafted to rank highly in the search results for a particular query and redirect users to a different, completely unrelated page.
 Google lists several examples, including: